Chiral Algebras of (0,2) Models: Chiral algebras of models

 An important property of the chiral algebra is that it receives contributions only from instantons and small fluctuations around them.
 In the case of our model, instantons obey

 so they are holomorphic maps from $\Sigma$ to $X$.
 It is this localization principle that makes the chiral algebra effectively computable.

-To prove the localization, we rescale the target space metric so that it becomes very large.
+To prove the localization, we rescale the target space metric and make it very large.
 In this large volume limit, the path integral localizes to the zeros of the bosonic action

 namely holomorphic maps, or instantons, as promised.
 Incidentally, there is another situation in which the same localization arises.
 That is when the path integral computes the correlation function of $Q$-closed operators \cite{Witten:1991zz}.
 This situation is not really relevant for us, though.
 In order to determine the chiral algebra, we have to ask, in the first place, whether a given local operator is $Q$-closed or not.